-Partnership firm was a very popular form of business entity owing to the simplicity of formation and ease of management and termination.
+The partnership firm was a very popular form of business entity owing to the simplicity of formation and ease of management and termination.
 But now LLP over Partnership is preferred as a business entity.
-LLP Registration is optional and cost of formation is almost nil.
+LLP Registration is optional and the cost of formation is almost nil.
 It is registered under the Indian Partnership Act,1932 by filing a partnership deed with a form/affidavit along with compiled fees to the registrar of firms.
 It is created by contract and has unlimited liability i.e. the liability of the partners may also extend to their personal assets.
 It is not a separate legal entity and holds property and legal suits under the name of its partners.
-Partnership firm shall have a minimum number of two partners and a maximum of 20.
+A partnership firm shall have a minimum number of two partners and a maximum of 20.
 A minor can become a partner but a foreign national cannot invest in the partnership firm.
 When a partner wishes to leave the firm he can only transfer his shares to an outsider with the consent of all other partners.
 All proceedings and functions of the firm shall be carried as per the rules and regulations as mentioned in the partnership deed.

 To overcome the shortcomings of the partnership firm such as lack of stability, dependency on the partners, etc. Ministry of Corporate Affairs introduced a concept called LLP i.e. “Limited Liability Partnership” – it is a combined form of an organization having the benefits of both company form of organization and partnership firm.
 LLP has to be registered mandatory under the Limited Liability Partnership Act,2008.
 LLP can be formed with a minimum of 2 partners who are Indian citizens residing in India and the number of partners is unlimited.
-With prior approval of RBI Foreign Direct Investment in Limited Liability Partnership can be allowed.
-LLP agreement is of fundamental importance since the entire functioning of the firm lies on provisions in it.
+With prior approval of RBI Foreign Direct Investment In Limited Liability Partnership can be allowed.
+LLP agreement is of fundamental importance since the entire functioning of the firm lies in provisions in it.
 It states the terms and conditions of relations between partners and their relationship with the firm and also specifies the rules for its operations.
 Therefore an LLP over Partnership is a better form of business registration.

 Advantages of LLP over Partnership